mn-am/toxprint/README.md

 ## Acknowledgement

+The ChemoTyper application was developed by Molecular Networks GmbH, Erlangen, Germany under a contract from the U.S. FDA Center for Food Safety and Applied Nutrition (CFSAN), Office of Food Additive Safety.

+The XML-based substructure (or chemotype) definition language CSRML was co-developed in collaboration with Altamira LLC, Columbus, OH, USA.

 Visit the [​website](https://www.mn-am.com) of Molecular Networks GmbH and Altamira LLC.

-The ChemoTyper application was developed by MN-AM (Molecular Networks GmbH, Nurnberg, Germany and Altamira LLC, Columbus, OH, USA) under a contract from the U.S. FDA, Center for Food Safety and Applied Nutrition (CFSAN), Office of Food Additive Safety.

-The CSRML-based ToxPrint chemotypes were developed by MN-AM while Chihae Yang was working at US FDA CFSAN, hence both ChemoTyper and ToxPrint Chemotypes are donated for public use.